 As noted, a HECM for purchase relieves borrowers from monthly mortgage payments, but that does not absolve them from all financial obligations on their property.
 More specifically, they are required to keep current with:

-Using a reverse mortgage to buy a new home offers many benefits to retirees looking for a new place to live, whether that’s because they need a home that’s wheelchair accessible or they’d like to move closer to family members.
+Using a reverse mortgage to buy a new home offers many benefits to retirees looking for a new place to live.
 Regardless of whatever inspires the move, some of the top benefits of a HECM for purchase include:

-Using a H4P mortgage, senior borrowers living on a fixed income can finance the purchase of a new home without the burden of traditional monthly mortgage payments.
+- Using a H4P mortgage, senior borrowers living on a fixed income can finance the purchase of a new home without the burden of monthly mortgage payments.

-A reverse mortgage can increase the purchasing power of an elderly homeowner who would like to move, but has difficulty qualifying for a standard loan on a fixed income.
+- A reverse mortgage can increase the purchasing power of a homeowner who would like to move, but has difficulty qualifying for a standard loan on a fixed income.

 There are many scenarios in which a senior homeowner might consider a reverse mortgage purchase, including relocation, downsizing, and upgrading.